-802.11 networks are organised in one of these ways:
+802.11 networks are organised in two ways:

-- In infrastructure mode one station acts as a master with all the other stations associating to it; the network is known as a Basic Service Set (BSS) and the master station is termed an AP.
+- 1. In infrastructure mode one station acts as a master with all the other stations associating to it; the network is known as a Basic Service Set (BSS) and the master station is termed an AP.
 In a BSS all communication passes through the AP; even when one station wants to communicate with another wireless station messages must go through the AP. - 2.
-An Extended Service Set (ESS) is one or more interconnected BSSs and their associated LANs.
-To the logical link control layer the ESS appears as a solitary BSS at any one of the STAs. - 3.
 In the second form of network there is no master and stations communicate directly.
 This form of network is termed an Independent Basic Service Set (IBSS) and is commonly known as an ad-hoc network.